King of the Royal Mounted (serial)

 King of the Royal Mounted (1940) is a Republic Pictures northern serial based on the King of the Royal Mounted comic strip directed by William Witney and John English.

-Set and filmed during World War II, the story is about the Royal Canadian Mounted Police against Nazi spies after a new Canadian discovery, "Compound X".
+Set and filmed during World War II, the story is about the Royal Canadian Mounted Police against unnamed enemy spies (the United States was then not at war) after a new Canadian discovery, "Compound X".

 A feature version, called The Yukon Patrol was released in 1942.

 Plot

-In World War II, the Nazis require a special mineral, Compound X, discovered in Canada.
-Although intended to cure paralysis, the Nazis have discovered that it can be used in magnetic mines to destroy the British fleet and blockade America to prevent it assisting the Allies.
-The Mounties discover this plot and work to defeat and capture the Nazi spies sent to obtain the ore.
+In World War II, an unnamed enemy require a special mineral, Compound X, discovered in Canada.
+Although intended to cure paralysis, the enemy has discovered that it can be used in magnetic mines to destroy the British fleet and blockade America to prevent it assisting the Allies.
+The Mounties discover this plot and work to defeat and capture the spies sent to obtain the ore.
 Sgt King's father is killed in the line of duty, saving his son from death on a circular saw, and leaving him to carry on the fight against the enemy.

 The plot was described as "pure and simple propaganda" by William Witney.